Home

 Power

-What is plyometrics?
-It's a way to greatly improve the power of any movement you make.
-We would define power as the combination of speed and strength.
+It’s a way to greatly improve the power of any movement you make.

 When it comes to resistance movements like running, jumping or bench pressing, the person performing the fastest would be considered to have the most power.
 So, adding the factor of time to speed and strength gives us the power aspect.